 Only very few countries may charge an additional fee on certain projects, payable on arrival – here is a list of countries/projects within the East West programme where this might happen:

-- Japan, where volunteers pay a 30 Euro fee on arrival to join short term projects with reference codes starting with the letters NICE.
+- Japan, where volunteers pay a £40 fee on arrival to join short term projects with reference codes starting with the letters NICE.

-- Iceland, where all projects have an additional fee to pay ranging between Euros 150 to 250 approximately, which covers for food and accommodation and other admin costs, but not for local transport nor local visits.
+- Iceland, where all projects have an additional fee to pay ranging between Euros 200 to 300 approximately, which covers for food and accommodation and other admin costs, but not for local transport nor local visits.
 Volunteers are also supposed to pay for local transport in Iceland and when projects are far from Reykjavik, this expense could be significant.
 Our partners in Iceland offer a minibus service at cheaper rates compared to other companies, as well as the possibility of sightseeing for an additional cost.
+Sometimes the transport cost is included in the extrafee mentioned above, however please check the information on the project description about this.
 Also, for projects out of the capital volunteers are expected to arrive one day before and leave one day after the project, therefore they need to find their own accommodation for those days.

 - Other countries where funding is not available or where projects require extra funding.